Quickstart: Galaxy with button-based tools

 The next item, ‘Archive: repertoire classification’ contains a downloadable archive of the complete immuneML ouput (including the files available through the other history elements).

 The history element ‘optimal_ml_settings.zip’ is a .zip file containing the configuration of the optimal ML settings, including settings for the encoding and machine learning method.
-This .zip file can be used to apply a previously trained ML model to a new dataset, which can currently only be done :ref:`How to apply previously trained ML models to a new dataset`<using the command-line interface>.
+Using the YAML-based Galaxy tool Apply machine learning models to new data the trained ML model can be used to make predictions on a new dataset where the true disease labels are not known.

 Finally, ‘repertoire_classification.yaml’ contains the YAML specification that was used to run the immuneML analysis.
 This YAML specification was automatically generated based on the options you selected in the interface.
 You may also use this YAML specification file as a starting point for defining your own analyses later on.